switux/GPSQM/README.md

 # Status

 This is still under development.
 Most of the code base comes from my weather station but additional code needs to be written (SDcard, data retrieval, operation modes, ...).
-I will upload the code when it is good enough.
 I am also still looking for the right housing to accomodate all the parts, so the hw layout is not done yet.
 Protoyping on breadboard is done, though.

 A first set of features work: